-- P1 Provide public toilet facilities on the Kiaora Lands site. - P2 Public toilets are to be in a safe and convenient location.
+- P1 - Public toilets are to be in a safe and convenient location P2

-- C1 Position the public toilets close to the plaza in a safe and convenient location. - C2 Ensure adequate surveillance to the entries of the public toilets. - C3 Access from the plaza to the public toilets is to comply with the performance criteria in the Building Code of Australia DP1 DP2 DP3. noment No
+- Position the public toilets close to the plaza in a safe and convenient location.
+C1 - Ensure adequate surveillance to the entries of the public toilets.
+C2 - C3 Access from the plaza to the public toilets is to comply with the performance criteria in the Building Code of Australia DP1 DP2 DP3.

-A2.5.10 Car park and loading dock design
+A2.5.10 Car park and Joading dock design